crosenbe/ioBroker.domiqbase/README.md

 ### **WORK IN PROGRESS**
 - only progress state on real value change
+- fix initial population of variables in Base from foreign objects

 ### 1.0.2 (2023-01-22)
 - push all subscribed objects to the base after connection lost and reconnect